 Conditions are most conducive for a major red tide event when there is a medium amount of upwelling of deeper water along the coast.
 If there is too much upwelling, other organisms bloom and if there is too little upwelling, no organisms bloom.
 Thus, water conditions conducive for a red tide bloom to occur (or not to occur) are determined by the ocean circulation.

 This research was funded in part through the NCCOS sponsored Prevention, Control, and Mitigation of Harmful Algal Blooms (PCMHAB) project “Seasonal Forecasting of Karenia brevis Blooms in the Eastern Gulf of Mexico.”

-Learn more from University of South Florida “Red Tide Forensics: So THAT’s What Happened.”
+Learn more from the University of South Florida's NEWSROOM."

 Citation: Weisberg, Robert H., Yonggang Liu, Chad Lembke, Chuanmin Hu, Katherine Hubbard, and Mathew Garrett.
 2019.
 The Coastal Ocean Circulation Influence on the 2018 West Florida Shelf K. brevis Red Tide Bloom.
 Journal of Geophysical Research: Oceans https://doi.org/10.1029/2018JC014887